leonardoaugustu/GreenTrade-app/README.md

 # GreenTrade
 This is the front-end work for GreenTrade app

-# As a client I can view the picture details so that I know how many estimated points I will be earning.

-# 1. Code page Design
-# 2. Code page logic/binding

 ## Prerequisites
 please make sure you have the following software installed on your computer:
 1. Node.js 10 LTS or later